geopython/pygeoapi/docs/source/administration.rst

 .. code-block:: bash

-   pygeoapi generate-openapi-document -c /path/to/my-pygeoapi-config.yml
+   pygeoapi openapi generate -c /path/to/my-pygeoapi-config.yml

 This will dump the OpenAPI document as YAML to your system's ``stdout``.
 To save to a file on disk, run:

 .. code-block:: bash

-   pygeoapi generate-openapi-document -c /path/to/my-pygeoapi-config.yml > /path/to/my-pygeoapi-openapi.yml
+   pygeoapi openapi generate -c /path/to/my-pygeoapi-config.yml > /path/to/my-pygeoapi-openapi.yml

 To generate the OpenAPI document as JSON, run:

 .. code-block:: bash

-   pygeoapi generate-openapi-document -c /path/to/my-pygeoapi-config.yml -f json > /path/to/my-pygeoapi-openapi.json
+   pygeoapi openapi generate -c /path/to/my-pygeoapi-config.yml -f json > /path/to/my-pygeoapi-openapi.json

 .. note::
    Generate as YAML or JSON?
 If your OpenAPI YAML definition is slow to render as JSON,